RFC 0001 — Version 1.0

 | Measure | A metrical unit with UUID identity |

-| Orchestrator | System coordinating agents and the full score |
+| Orchestrator | System that owns canonical state and applies changes |

 | Overlay | Analytical metadata attached to score regions |